 Alexander J. Neal

-I’m a physics graduate student at Ball State University.
+I was a physics graduate student from 2019-2022 at Ball State University.
 I graduated from BSU in December 2018 with a BS in physics and a minor in chemistry.
+I currently work at Anderson High School as a chemistry teacher.

 I’m from Muncie and graduated from Burris Laboratory School in 2014.